 8) It is colloidal in nature.

-Quality of bitumen depends upon the grade of bitumen.
-High-grade bitumen is durable, hard, waterproof and ductile.
+The quality of bitumen depends upon the grade of bitumen.
+High-grade bitumen is durable, hard, waterproof, and ductile.
 So, the use of high-grade bitumen should be done on quality works.

 Low-grade bitumen is generally used in temporary structures.